saudade-studio/saudade-studio.github.io/_portfolio/printt.md

 Founded with a mission to create a simple and more sustainable way to print.
 Printt had already built a small network of public printers across 50 student accomodation locations across the UK.
-Using a rudimentary system powered by Raspberry Pis and business printers manufactured by sharp alongside a smart business model which utilised strateigic partners to re-fill the toner and encouraged locations to provide paper to discourage waste..
+Using a rudimentary system powered by Raspberry Pis, bluetooth beaconds and a business printers.
+Combinign this with  a smart business model which utilised strateigic partners to re-fill the toner and encouraged locations to provide paper to discourage waste..

 ![A student next to a prototype print station](/images/printt/1.jpeg){:.centered}